Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

+\Cref{tab:mwoz_plus_sgd_ontology_results} shows the ablation study results, while \Cref{appendix:sec:per_class_results} details results for domains, slots, values, intents, and actions.
+In the table, \emph{direct update} means generating a database update directly without first querying the existing database. \emph{Query update} means generating an update only after querying the DB. \emph{DST Step} indicates that the approach includes a form of DST, where the model predicts the structured state before forming the update. \emph{Success} indicates that the prompt explicitly includes the user's goal or success condition.
+Sim. denotes \emph{similarity matching}, where DB query results are expanded based on semantic similarity to increase the chance of results regardless of phrasing.
+Ex. refers to \emph{column value examples}, where the column-information query result includes column–value pairs to guide update generation (See \Cref{subsec:TeQoDO:method,subsec:exp:teqodo-model} for details).

-The large discrepancy between literal and similarity-based metrics aligns with the findings of \citet{lo2024ontologylearning}, highlighting numerous surface form variations that literal evaluation fails to capture.
-For example, a domain named ``hotel\_bookings'' is a false positive in literal evaluation despite being a reasonable prediction, since the ground truth domain is ``hotel''.
-Comparing fuzzy and continuous metrics, precision on the latter is lower on both datasets, as only one of several predictions can match each ground truth concept.
+The discrepancy between literal and similarity-based metrics aligns with the findings of \citet{lo2024ontologylearning}, literal evaluation fails to capture surface form variations.
+For example, a domain named ``hotel\_bookings'' is a false positive in literal evaluation despite being a reasonable prediction for the domain ``hotel''.
+Precision on the continuous metric is lower than fuzzy, because only one prediction can match each ground truth concept.

-Using the \emph{query and update pipeline} improves all scores on both datasets, already surpassing DORE in the more expressive similarity-based metrics \cite{lo2024ontologylearning}.
+Using the \emph{query and update pipeline} improves all scores on both datasets, already surpassing DORE in the more similarity-based metrics that are semantically more expressive according to \citet{lo2024ontologylearning}.
 This is expected, as allowing the model to query existing tables leads to better alignment and more consistent update queries.
-Without querying first, the model tends to create new table names for every dialogue, reducing precision.
-Recall is generally higher in the \emph{direct update} approach due to generating more tables, but this substantially lowers precision.
+Without querying first, the model creates new table names for every dialogue, reducing precision.
+Recall is higher in the \emph{direct update} approach due to more tables, but this substantially lowers precision.